-In DANIEL, we have the law of the Medes and the Persians.
+In Daniel, we have the law of the Medes and the Persians.
 And when the king said something and it became law, it could not be changed.
-You know what happened there in ESTHER.
-They had to make another law that when around the one that had originally been given, to allow the Jews to fight back.
+You know what happened there in Esther.
+They had to make another law that went around the one that had originally been given, to allow the Jews to fight back.
 They couldn't rescind the old law, which allowed everybody to kill the Jews.
 He just made a new law that said the Jews could fight back.
 And so these two laws balanced one another, and the Jews were saved.

 That's the impression you get from God's throne.
 When God speaks, seated at His throne, then that is the decision.
 Total authority and decisive judgment—and, of course, we have Great and White which means that it's going to be a perfect decision.
 It's going to be a just decision.
 It's going to be a holy, righteous, pure, and clean decision.

 All of the indications from these descriptions are positive.
 They are not something that should strike a negative fear in those who come before it.
 They should be awed, but they needn't fear that they are going to get a "bad" judgment.

 Now, we'll go to Isaiah 45; and I want to take you on a little trip through the thrones that are shown in the Bible—particularly God's throne.
 God is speaking here.
 If you think of this from the standpoint of God speaking from His great white throne it makes a lot more sense.